 But the good ones who have the time to practice good medicine, without being harassed by insurance companies, know that high cholesterol is often just a symptom of metabolic or endocrine disorder.

 Most allopathic doctors rarely focus on inflammation or nutritional deficiencies – that’s a whole another rant/blog.

-But for many, understanding thyroid imbalances and fixing it through medication or even iodine supplementation could fix the problem.
+But for many, understanding thyroid imbalances and fixing it through medication or even iodine therapy may fix the problem.
 DO NOT do this without your doctor’s help!
 Your thyroid is not a do-it-yourself project!
 Don’t even think about it.